Home About Us Contact Us

 Can I Bring Perfume on a Plane?

-Yes, you can bring perfume on a plane in both carry-on baggage and checked bags.
-You can pack the perfume bottle in both carry-on baggage and checked bags.
+You can bring perfume in both carry-on and checked baggage.
 But you have to do this per the TSA's liquid rules.
-Yes, it is true perfume counts as a liquid.
+Yes, perfume counts as a liquid.
 That means it falls under the same restrictions as skincare, shampoo, lotion, and other toiletries when you carry it in your cabin bag.
-So ultimately, perfume bottles also come under the size restrictions.
+Therefore, perfume bottles must also comply with the TSA’s liquid size restrictions.

 What Size Perfume Can You Take on a Plane?